pavanvaranasi02/Virtual-Try-On-Chrome-Extension/README.md

 viton dataset is available at: "https://1drv.ms/u/s!Ai8t8GAHdzVUiQRFmTPrtrAy0ZP5?e=rS1aK8".

+And finally for chrome extesnsion, you need to change the file path of input and result image in response json

 if you have any issues other than mentioned, feel free to post it on issues section.